Source of Truth

-As such, the main recommendation is to treat TSB configuration just like any other k8s resouce definition, i.e.
+As such, the main recommendation is to treat TSB configuration just like any other k8s resource definition, i.e.

-kustomizeor similar tools for config templating and rendering.
+kustomize or similar tools for configuration templating and rendering.

-The main caveat when it comes to applying resources from one TSB installation to another is the way TSB stores configuration data when calculating and evaluating NGAC access rules, cluster/service parametrs etc. Service Bridge uses the persistent storage (e.g. Postgres) as the Source of Truth and chooses the resource fully-qualified name as the
+The main caveat when it comes to applying resources from one TSB installation to another is the way TSB stores configuration data when calculating and evaluating NGAC access rules, cluster/service parameters, etc.

 primary key conflicts.

 In other words, to reliably promote configuration between independent instances, one should:

 - Name all TSB resources in both instances exactly the same, including the

 resource path (i.e.

 Clusters of the same name in one instance must belong to the same